-(or put your TreeAnnotator first; several tree annotators are run by default, and among them, PropagationTreeAnnotator adds annotations to AnnotatedTypeMirrors that do not have an annotation, but has no effect on those that have an annotation).
+In code like the above, you might choose to put your TreeAnnotator first.
+Several tree annotators are run by default, and among them, PropagationTreeAnnotator adds annotations to AnnotatedTypeMirrors that do not have an annotation, but has no effect on those that have an annotation.